-In the last article we ended with Katheryn Howard…married, and Thomas Cromwell…executed.
+In Part One of this series, we ended with Katheryn Howard…married, and Thomas Cromwell…executed.
 If you missed it, I’d recommend going back and reading or listening to it – this series is the life story of Katheryn, to grasp her as a person you’ll need to hear her whole story.

 After weeks of reading and researching Katheryn Howard I’ve come to my own conclusion on who she was as a person.
 Often we hear her called naive, or abused, but I’ve come to my own conclusion – Katheryn was merely immature and reckless.
 She made many mistakes in her life, ones, that if she had the maturity to think through would not have been committed.

 As a queen of England Katheryn is mostly remembered as the fifth wife of Henry VIII who was his second to be executed.
 If it wasn’t for her scandalous downfall, and said execution, we would not have as much interest in Katheryn as we do today.

 In an alternative history setting one can imagine Katheryn as the last wife of Henry VIII – she had inevitably given birth to a prince or princess, because let’s be serious…if she didn’t, then her ending would be the same.
 It’s also possible that she, like Jane Seymour could have died of childbed fever.
 All these options are possibilities.

 But we know Katheryn’s sad ending.
 For me she will forever be, the young Howard girl who was reckless and immature and loved too quickly.

 King Henry VIII and Katheryn Howard married at Oatlands Palace on the 28th of July 1540.
 Oatlands Palance was one of the King’s favorite hunting spots.